robaabuamara/ecommerce-data-cleaning/README.md

 One of the main lessons from this project was that data cleaning is not simply about removing missing values.
 It is important to understand the meaning and context of the data before deciding how each issue should be handled.

+## How to Run

+1. Clone or download this repository.
+2. Download the original dataset from Kaggle using the dataset link above.
+3. Open `e-commerce-dataset-cleaning.ipynb`.
+4. Update the dataset path if needed.
+5. Run the notebook cells in order.

+## Possible Next Steps

+- Perform exploratory data analysis on the cleaned dataset
+- Analyze sales trends over time
+- Explore customer segmentation
+- Build machine learning models using the prepared features

 ## Project Background

 This project was created as a practical follow-up to the **Kaggle Data Cleaning course**, with the goal of applying the concepts learned in the course to a larger e-commerce dataset.